duyet/shopee-track-demo/README.md

 # How it works?

-Github Workflows, every hour will run the `main.py` script.
+Github Workflows, it runs the `main.py` script every hour.

 The script will: